pomdtr/demo.smallweb.live/README.md

 Setup you DNS records to point to the fly.io load balancer.

-Then replace `smallweb.live` by your domain in the [smallweb config](./smallweb/.smallweb/config.json).
+Then replace `demo.smallweb.live` by your domain in the [smallweb config](./smallweb/.smallweb/config.json).

 Finally, deploy the app.